MirsadZagrljaca/taskAC/task1/README.md

 ### How to start algorithm

 - run "npm install"
-- run "npm start" to check example from task descriptions
+- run "npm start" to run tests and check example from task descriptions
-- run "npm run test" to check tests for this algorithm, first one is same example from description, second one is different just to be sure
+- run "npm test" to run tests for this algorithm, first one is same example from description, second one is different just to be sure

 ### File names and dependecies